Kiplin Hall Gardens and Pleasure Grounds

 Gardens for Fun!

-Children love the gardens at Kiplin, where they can run on the lawns, play with the traditional, wooden garden games like croquet and quoits and enjoy dipping in the woodland pond.
+Children love the gardens at Kiplin, where they can run on the lawns, have fun on the play ship, play with the traditional, wooden garden games like croquet and quoits and enjoy dipping in the woodland pond.
 Imaginations run free in this lovely, old garden.

 Best of all, there are no extras to pay after you have bought your admission tickets (except ice creams and cakes that is!), and there are plenty of places to picnic.